Table of Contents

 The Atomic Bond

-The Metal Bond
+The Metallic Bond

-In a metal bond, the metal cations also possess solid lattice sites.
-They have submitted their valence electrons, which are free to move in the lattice.
-They are called electron gas.
-Non-directed, electrostatic attractive forces between cations and electrons are the basis of this bond type.
-Unlike the ionic bond, the materials are easily malleable and ductile, as mechanical action and the resulting displacement of the atoms do not change the relationship to their neighbors.
+In a metallic bond, the metal cations also carry solid lattice sites, with their valence electrons free to move in the lattice as electron gas.
+The metallic bond is based on non-directed, electrostatic attractive forces between cations and electrons.
+Unlike the ionic bond, the materials are easily malleable and ductile, as the mechanical action and the resulting atomic displacement does not alter the relationship with their neighbors.
 The bond is very stable and shows high melting and boiling temperatures.

 Due to the delocalized electrons moving together and acting as charge carriers, metals are very good electrical conductors.
 The cations oscillate upon exposure to heat, i.e. power supply, and exchange heat.
 Metals are also good conductors of heat.
 Most of the known elements are metals.

 Covalent bonding occurs as a result of electron sharing between atoms.
 The atoms involved in this type of bonding belong to the same element or have proximity to each other in the periodic table.
 Primarily, this type of bond occurs between non-metals although it has also been observed between non-metals and metals but to a lesser extent.

 Similar EN between atoms results in covalent bond formation, i.e. since both atoms exhibit similar affinity for electrons, neither atom loses its electrons readily but only shares them to attain stability.
 Further, covalent bonds are favored by low electron affinity of the atom while large ionization energy is required for the formation of ionic bonds.
 For instance, carbon rarely forms ionic bonds since it contains 4 valence electrons.
 Such a scenario requires the loss of 4 valence electrons by a carbon atom or the gain of 4 additional electrons, which is highly unfavorable.